barryvdh/laravel-ide-helper/readme.md

 > Note: You might need to restart PhpStorm and make sure `.phpstorm.meta.php` is indexed.
 > Note: When you receive a FatalException about a class that is not found, check your config (for example, remove S3 as cloud driver when you don't have S3 configured.
 Remove Redis ServiceProvider when you don't use it).

-### Lumen Install
+## Lumen Install

 This pacakges is focused on Laravel development, but it can also be used in Lumen with some workarounds.
 Because Lumen works a little different, as it is like a barebone version of Laravel and the main configuration parameters are instead located in `bootstrap/app.php`, some arreglements must be made.

 #### Enabling Facades

-While Laravel IDE Helper can generate automatically default Facades for code hinting, Lumen doesn't comes with Facades activated.
-You must enable them under the `Create The Application` section, uncommenting this line:
+While Laravel IDE Helper can generate automatically default Facades for code hinting, Lumen doesn't come with Facades activated.
+If you plan in using them, you must enable them under the `Create The Application` section, uncommenting this line:

 ```php
 // $app->withFacades();
 ```

-From there, you should be able to use the `create_alias()` function to add additional Facades into your code.
+From there, you should be able to use the `create_alias()` function to add additional Facades into your application.

 #### Adding the Service Provider